harmony-one/horizon/docs/README.md

 **Migration Strategy**
 * Smart Contract use Hardhat with Typescript and ethers(instead of web3)
   * Replace all web3 with ethers
-  * replace all js files with typescript
+  * Use typescript for tests.
-  * remove all truffleConfig use hardhat instead
+  * Use Hardhat for deploy scripts
   * write tests
 * docs: new folder for documentation
 * docs/assets => migrated from assets